“Tim, you are the most determined and unflappable person I have ever met.”

 Tim is a graduate of the University of Rhode Island with a degree in Journalism.

-Through various initiatives, Tim Gray and his project work have appeared in and been featured on: The Today Show; MSNBC, Fox News, Discovery Channel’s Orange County Choppers, CNN, C-Span, PBS stations around the country and the United States Armed Forces Radio Network and in newspapers such as USA Today, the Boston Globe and many others.
+Through many initiatives over the years, Tim Gray and his various projects have appeared in and been featured on: FOX News Channel.
+NHK (Japan), The Today Show; MSNBC, Fox News, Discovery Channel’s Orange County Choppers, CNN, C-Span, ESPN, PBS stations around the country and the United States Armed Forces Radio Network and in newspapers such as USA Today, the Boston Globe and via the Associated Press.
 Click Here to view full list.

 Learn About the World War II Foundation and hear Tim speaking on the topic of the men and women who fought and survived WWII: